9 players who did nothing at Arsenal… but shone after leaving

 “He was brilliant,” Paul Merson told the Quickly Kevin, Will He Score? podcast when asked about Cole at Arsenal.
 “He wanted to be in the team straight away.
 He didn’t play in the team too often.
 It was out of him and Kevin Campbell.

-“It was out of them two and George (Graham) chose Kevin, who still did brilliantly at Arsenal.
+“It was out of them two and George [Graham] chose Kevin, who still did brilliantly at Arsenal.
 He let Andy go.
-He went to Bristol City, where he ripped it up; then Newcastle, ripped it up; then Man Utd, ripped it up.”
+He went to Bristol City, where he ripped it up; then Newcastle, ripped it up; then Man United, ripped it up.”

-The latest young prospect to shine for Holland, Malen spent two years in Arsenal’s academy after joining from Ajax and was a prolific goalscorer for the Gunners’ youth sides.
+One of the latest young prospects to shine for Holland, Malen spent two years in Arsenal’s academy after joining from Ajax and was a prolific goalscorer for the Gunners’ youth sides.

-Yet he was sold to PSV before graduating to the first team in north London, and Arsenal may already be ruing the decision.
+Yet he was sold to PSV before graduating to the first team in north London, and Arsenal probably rue the decision to let him leave.

 Diarra’s early years in England were fairly strange.
 Deemed good enough to be signed by both Chelsea and Arsenal, but only good enough to make 20 Premier League appearances across two and a half seasons.